 I don’t know why any of this would cause her to deny all of her scientific training, and then cherry-pick whatever study helped her support her pre-conceived beliefs.
 And I’m rather suspicious she contracted the measles after vaccination since the disease is still quite rare (though coming back thanks to the anti-vaccine religion).

-As a scientist, she should know that vaccines (or any medical procedure for that matter) are 100% perfect.
+As a scientist, she should know that vaccines (or any medical procedure for that matter) are not 100% perfect.
 It is perfectly reasonable and logical that she may have contracted measles after the vaccination, because the MMR vaccine does not confer perfect immunity to 100% of children vaccinated.
 A real scientist would grasp this concept in a second.

 Nevertheless, the article on VaccinesWorkBlog goes into a lot more detail about Tetyana Obukhanych’s motivation to be what she is.